kobebeauty/php-contact-form/README.md

 After you set up an e-mail address of the administrator, you can work if you uploaded to the server.

 ## Licence
-Copyright $copy; 2014 Kobe Beauty Co., Ltd.
+Copyright &copy; 2014 Kobe Beauty Co., Ltd.
 Distributed under the [MIT Licence][mit].

 ## Author